nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 According to s 6 of the _TMA_ a scent is capable of being a trade mark.
 In order to be considered a trade mark, the scent must be distinctive enough to distinguish the product from other products and services.

-Scents alone can’t be registered as a trade mark, they must form only part of the trade mark application.

-The trade mark legislation was amended in 1995 to include scents, and to date, there has been no cases heard within Australia regarding scents and trade mark law.

-As with all other types of trade marks, scents are only registrable if they distinguish and so long as the scent does not form part of the product.
+As with all other types of trade marks, scents are only registrable if they are capable of distinguishing the product.
+The natural scent of the product or a scent used to mask unpleasant natural scents of the product has a functional purpose and will not be capable of distinguishing the product.
 For example, a coffee shop could not trade mark the scent of coffee as the scent forms part of the product.

-Scents also must be adequately described in writing or graphically represented in the trade mark application and the applicant needs to be able to outline how the scent will be applied in the trade mark.
+Scents also must be adequately graphically represented in the trade mark application (this can be by way of a written description) and the applicant needs to be able to outline how the scent will be applied in the trade mark.
+Meeting the requirement for graphical representation is particularly challenging for scent marks.

 There is no requirement to provide a sample of the scent when applying for trade mark registration, however it can be requested at the point the registration application is reviewed.